jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) if the notice—
     (i) is received by the Commissioner within 63 working days after the beginning of an income year, or within such further period as the Commissioner may allow under subsection (6); and
-    (ii) specifies that the election applies for that income year,— (4) Notwithstanding subsection (3), where— that company is treated for the purposes of this Act as a member of the consolidated group from the first day of that income year.
+    (ii) specifies that the election applies for that income year,— (4) Notwithstanding subsection (3), where—that company is treated for the purposes of this Act as a member of the consolidated group from the first day of that income year.
   (a) an eligible company makes an election to join and be treated as a member of a consolidated group in the income year in which that company is incorporated or otherwise formed; and
   (b) the notice of election—
     (i) is received by the Commissioner within 63 working days after the date of that incorporation or other formation, or within such further period as the Commissioner may allow under subsection (6); and
-    (ii) specifies that the election applies for the income year in which the incorporation or other formation occurs,— (5) Notwithstanding subsection (3), where— the company is treated for the purposes of this Act as a member of the consolidated group from that date of first entitlement provided that adequate part income year accounts in respect of the company's net income or net loss for each relevant part income year are furnished to the Commissioner in accordance with section FD 9.
+    (ii) specifies that the election applies for the income year in which the incorporation or other formation occurs,— (5) Notwithstanding subsection (3), where—the company is treated for the purposes of this Act as a member of the consolidated group from that date of first entitlement provided that adequate part income year accounts in respect of the company's net income or net loss for each relevant part income year are furnished to the Commissioner in accordance with section FD 9.
   (a) a company first becomes entitled to be a member of a specified consolidated group at any time during an income year; and
   (b) the notice of election to join the group—
     (i) is received by the Commissioner within 63 working days after that date of first entitlement, or within such further period as the Commissioner may allow under subsection (6); and